 The Social Benefits of Solar Panels

-Today, Ireland is dependent on fossil fuel imports for electricity production.
-This is triply problematic: Fossil fuel imports are a drain on our economy, they comprise our energy security, and they release harmful emissions when burned.
-Luckily, solar panels can help reduce these problems.
-With solar panels, you can produce clean indigenous electricity all while supporting Irish jobs.
+Ireland is overly-dependent on imported natural gas for electricity.
+This is triply problematic as it causes economic drain, energy insecurity, and harmful emissions.
+Luckily, solar panels can help fix these problems.
+With solar panels, you can produce clean indigenous electricity while supporting Irish jobs.
 CO2 savings from a single solar panel system are around 1 metric tonne per year: